greglu/hbase-writer/README.txt

 table
   Which table in HBase to write the crawl to.
 This table will be created automatically if it doesnt exist. i.e.: Webtable

+write-only-new-records
+  Set to "false" by default.
+In default mode, heritrix will crawl all urls regardless of existing rowkeys (urls).
+  By setting this to "true" you ensure that only new urls(rowkeys) are written to the crawl table.

+process-only-new-records
+  Set to "false" by default.
+In default mode, heritrix will process (fetch and parse) all urls regardless of existing rowkeys (urls).
+  By setting this to "true" you ensure that only new urls(rowkeys) are processed by heritrix.
+Also, if set to "true", heritrix doesnt download any content that is already existing as a record in the hbase table.

 COMPILING THE SOURCE
 ====================